Victory Christian Church: The 1980s

 In 1982, pastor Johnson publicly opposed plans for a proposed monolithic statue of Jesus in the Waitematā Harbour.

 Difficult times followed the resignation of Johnson from the church on 27 April 1983.
 The reasons given in a prepared public statement were 'misuse of office, and immoral, improper and deceitful conduct'.
 Such was the ambiguity and lack of clarity of the situation that many continued to give to Neville for months to come believing he had done nothing wrong.
 In the light of potential impact on the denomination as a whole, Jim Williams (the General Superintendent of the AoG at the time) wrote to every AoG pastor in the country.

 Attendances fell from 2,500 to around 1,000.
 Income also fell.
 Mission work was scaled back (with many workers finding other supporters) and the Zion Bible Training Centre had to close.
 This from Clarke's history or the AoG in New Zealand:

 Later still, when Ian Bilby, the charismatic leader of the Elim church, moved from Blenheim to Auckland and opened up a new work in Ponsonby, close to the Auckland Assembly, many of its former members joined his church.

-The new senior pastor of the Auckland assembly was Kem Price, and under his leadership, large numbers of people left the church en mass, as he did not have the spiritual mandate or mantle to lead this flock - made evident by their exodus.
+The new senior pastor of the Auckland assembly was Kem Price, and under his leadership, large numbers of people left the church en masse, as he did not have the spiritual mandate or mantle to lead this flock - made evident by their exodus.